Need Help? Give us a call.

 Stripe protects customers against fraud with Radar, a machine-learning fraud system that trains on data across millions of global companies to help differentiate between fraudulent and legitimate purchases.

-Stripe offers 24/7 phone and live chat support to all of its customers.
+Stripe offers 24/7 phone, email, and live chat support to all of its customers.
 In addition, the Support portal offers a robust amount of documentation and guides on all the different Stripe tools.

 The last thing we’ll mention is Stripe’s business operation tools.
-From your personalized Stripe dashboard you can set specific roles and permissions for your team and track recent processing activity.
-Stripe also provides two-step authentication for your account.
+From your personalized dashboard, you can set specific roles and permissions for your team and track recent Stripe payment processing activity—everything from payments to refunds to disputes.
+Your Stripe Dashboard also allows you to customize charts and analytics, export data, streamline workflows, and leave notes for team members.
+Additionally, for account security, Stripe provides two-step authentication for your account.
+To track and manage your payments on-the-go, Stripe offers an iOS and an Android mobile dashboard app.

 Although the aforementioned functions and tools are the core of the Stripe product, there are many additional features that some business owners may find useful.
 Let’s review them.